frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/holiday-list.md

 ### 2.2 Holiday List in Company

-You can set a default Holiday List at company-level in the Company master in the 'Default Holiday List' field.
+You can set a default Holiday List at the company-level in the Company master in the 'Default Holiday List' field.

 <img class="screenshot" alt="Holiday List" src="{{docs_base_url}}/assets/img/human-resources/default-holiday-list-company.png">